-What exactly does AI-supported learning mean?
+What does AI-supported learning even mean?

-Three characteristics are typical:
+Three characteristics are typically involved:

 The 5 most meaningful application areas for AI in corporate learning